 All trails need regular, cyclical maintenance, but these issues are more substantial.
 Sonoma Overlook Trail Stewards, an all-volunteer group that monitors the trail and performs routine maintenance, asked noted California trail expert Don Beers, who designed the adjacent Montini trail a few years ago, to assess Overlook’s condition and advise how to improve its sustainability.

 Mr. Beers spent several days on site in 2016 and recommended some rehabilitation and restoration measures and re-routing around the most problematic areas.
-Stewards decided to tackle the work in phases, beginning with the lower route, tentatively scheduled for Fall 2017.
+Stewards decided to tackle the work in phases, beginning with the lower route, that occurred in Summer and Fall of 2018.

 - Reroute of a portion of the lower trail to avoid a badly degraded, rocky segment with switchbacks and abrupt elevation changes.
-The new segment will follow land contours in terrain that can better support a trail that gets lots of use and that will provide more sure footing.
-The old segment will be restored back to a natural condition.
-Stewards are seeking funding from the public and grant-making agencies.
+The new segment follows land contours in terrain that can better support a trail that gets lots of use and that will provide more sure footing.
+The old segment was restored back to a natural condition.

 The Sonoma Overlook Trail maintenance, restoration and educational programs are funded by individuals, local civic groups and businesses at no cost to the City of Sonoma.

 Please help support your trail by making a contribution today.
 See the “Donate” button in the upper right.